Shunfeng'er: Religion stories

 A green-skinned Shunfeng'er at Tianjin's Queen of Heaven Palace.

 Shunfeng'er's sharp hearing is employed to help sailors distinguish favorable winds from coming storms.
 In some accounts, he is capable of hearing everything in the world, no matter how quietly spoken, and was therefore also worshipped as a witness and guarantor of oaths and contracts.

 Shunfeng'er is most often portrayed as a demon defeated and tamed or befriended by the sea goddess Mazu.
 By one account, he and Qianliyan appeared off Meizhou Island during a storm and were defeated by Mazu's magical silk scarf, which blew clouds of sand into their ears and eyes.
 After their submission, they pledged their loyalty when she kindly healed them of the damage she had caused them.
 In another, the two were Song generals who competed for her hand at Peach Blossom Mountain (桃花山, Táohuā Shān) but were both defeated by her kung fu.
 In another, the two were the brothers Gao Jue and Gao Ming.
 Ruthless generals, they fell at Peach Blossom Mountain and subsequently haunted it as demons.
 They appeared to Mazu when she traveled nearby and challenged her to battle, with the loser to do the winner's bidding.
 They intended to have her marry them both but were defeated by her magic and became her servants.
 In still another, the Gao brothers were bandits during the Shang before they began to haunt the mountain.

-In still another account, the pair were originally warriors or guards of King Zhou of Shang.
+In still another account, the pair were originally warriors or guards of Di Xin.
 In this version of the story, they are sometimes said to have already possessed their superhuman powers and to have used them to foil the first moves towards rebellion by the Zhou.
 Ji Fa's advisor Jiang Ziya is made out to have been a Taoist adept, however, who uses the esoteric knowledge he received from the Primordial Lord of Heaven on Mount Kunlun to defeat them.
 Their powers fail them when he covers them in the blood of a black dog and Ji Fa is able to triumph at Muye and finally establish himself as the Martial King of Zhou ("King Wu").